Angel in the Nursery: Tania Franco

 [Continued from newsletter]

-The families lived in an unsafe neighborhood, and often in crowded apartments.
+TF: The families lived in an unsafe neighborhood and often in crowded apartments.
 Many were alone as immigrants, living far from family or friends.
 I had to accept that while we can shape what happens, and can help parents strive for a happy child, we should not expect perfection.

-Not everyone feels ready to be a parent, but as humans, we can become empowered.
-Helping people cope with and acknowledge their feelings, seeing parents become responsive, confident, and available to their baby because I am there for them, can have an impact on how they relate to other and on the community.
+TF: Not everyone feels ready to be a parent, but as humans, we can become empowered.
+Helping people cope with and acknowledge their feelings, seeing parents become responsive, confident, and available to their baby because I am there for them, can have an impact on how they relate to each other and in the community.